gpuweb/WSL/Spec/source/index.rst

     switchStmt: "switch" "(" `expr` ")" "{" `switchCase`* "}"
     switchCase: ("case" `constexpr` | "default") ":" `stmt`*

+Switches differ from the usual C/C++ kind in a single regard: they require an explicit ``fallthrough`` statement to fall from one case to the next.
+They still require a ``break`` to exit to the end of the switch, so it is an error to have control-flow reach the end of a switch case (see :ref:`typing_statements_label`).

 .. productionlist::
     variableDecls: `type` `variableDecl` ("," `variableDecl`)*
     variableDecl: `Identifier` ("=" `ternaryConditional`)?